 - You might have to deal with some unpleasantness.
 Driving for rideshare apps really requires you to be a people person.
 There might be some nights when you pick up more inebriated people than sober people, and there might be some messes made in your car.
 While it’s definitely a good thing that Uber and Lyft drivers keep buzzed or drunk drivers off of the road, you might not be thinking that as you clean up their mess.

 - Advertised rates aren’t always what they seem.
-Uber claims that the average driver makes about $19 per hour.
-But what you make can be considerably lower depending on when and where you drive.
-If you’re willing to drive during the late night shift, when everyone needs a ride home from the club or wherever they were, you can stand to make a mint.
-But if you’re only able to drive during the daytime, your hourly rate is likely to be much lower.
+What you make can be considerably lower than advertised rates depending on when and where you drive.
+If you’re only able to drive during the daytime when there are more drivers to compete with, your hourly rate may be lower than you expect.
+But if you’re willing to drive during the late night shift, when everyone needs a ride home from the club or restaurant and is willing to pay peak rates, you can stand to make a mint.

 - Wear and tear on your car.
 All that driving can really do a number on your vehicle, and you’re on the hook for taking care of it.
 Although you’re able to claim a tax deduction for mileage when you drive your car as a business, that might not be enough to fully cover all the wear on your vehicle.